-Using an annuity to protect against taxes
+Using an annuity to help protect against taxes

 How an annuity can be instrumental in protecting your hard-earned money from the huge impact of taxes.